TWUOnline/far-centre-guides/pages/02.lead-ba/07.LDRS-300-Leadership-As-Service/03.lesson-notes/09.Unit-9/docs.md

 #### Lab Activity: Read, Navigate, and E-Portfolio Response
-Students can work on this in the lab:

 E-Portfolio Response to Unit 9: Create an e-portfolio response to this Unit.
 Consider answering the question, *“What is culture and how does